NEWSBOY CABINETS

 It is not clear whether each number can be found with an advertisement back, but as those photos with an advertisement are very much in the minority, I think not.

-The numbering of this group commences with 301, and to date the highest I have come across is 389.
-Until recently I was convinced there was only one subject for each number but recently I came across three numbers with two entirely different subjects, (308/309/319 – see index).
+The numbering of this group commences with 301, and to date the highest I have come across is 390.
+Until recently I was convinced there was only one subject for each number but recently, I came across *four numbers with two entirely different subjects, (308/309/319/360 – see index).
 I can offer no explanation, as the names and numbers are clearly printed on the mount thus discounting the possibility of the wrong photo being attached.

 NO